Pejo-306/cloud-url-shortener/docs/README.md

 ## Conventions

 - Documents favor clarity and intent over exhaustiveness
-- Diagrams, if present, are illustrative, not authorative
+- Diagrams, if present, are illustrative, not authoritative
 - This documentation evolves with the system and may reflect trade-offs that are no longer optimal

 ## Audience